golobby/config/README.md

 KILL -SIGHUP [YOUR-APP-PROCESS-ID]
 ```

-To get your application process ID, you can use the `ps` shell command.
+You can get your application process ID using the `ps` command.

 ## See Also
 * [GoLobby/DotEnv](https://github.com/golobby/dotenv):